LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ```
 ## Step 2: Add goToUrl() method to Web Driver Manager Class
 Add a new method to WebDriverManager.java.
 The method will take
-App URL as a parameter and execute Selenium driver.get("Url") metod.
+App URL as a parameter and execute Selenium driver.get("Url") method.
-It will be called from HomePageSteps definition file where CongigReader will read App URL from our
+It will be called from HomePageSteps definition file where ConfigReader will read App URL from our
 Configuration.properties file
 ```
     public void goToUrl(String url) {